 The biochemistry of prebiotics is truly fascinating, as their structure can affect their function.
-This is currently being explored in research, with the potential to develop unique structures for specific conditions or functions.
+This is currently being explored in research, with the potential to develop unique structures for specific health conditions or functions.
 FOS, GOS and inulin are all different prebiotics, and so are structurally and chemically different.

 What’s more, there are different types of FOS, GOS and inulin’s.
 It depends how the prebiotic was made or where they were isolated from (i.e. what type of vegetable).
-Their unique structure can affect what species or strains of friendly bacteria use them ultimately affecting their overall function.
+Their unique structure can affect what species or strains of friendly bacteria use them, ultimately affecting their overall function.

-A common myth is that prebiotics feed harmful bacteria in the gut.
+A common myth is that prebiotics can also feed harmful bacteria in the gut.
 It’s important to understand that the gut is a huge complex ecosystem, with thousands of microbes competing for space and nutrients and interacting with one another.
 For a microbe to break down a prebiotic, they must contain specific enzymes.
 Many harmful microbes do not harbour these enzymes and thus cannot break down the prebiotic.
 It is these enzymes, that are commonly found in friendly bacteria that dictate if and how well a strain of bacteria can use a prebiotic.

 Now, there could be an element of ‘cross feeding’, this is where the substances produced by one microbe feeds another.
 Essentially- one bug’s trash becomes another one’s treasure!
 So it could be that prebiotics feed good bacteria and then these bacteria produce metabolites which then feed neutral gut microbes.
 So, we might see very small increases in some other types of bacteria, but there the key thing is to look at the bigger picture and the overall benefits the prebiotic provides.

-Prebiotics can benefit health in many ways.
-When a prebiotic is fermented (i.e. broken down), bacteria produce short chain fatty acids (SCFA’s).
-The most common SCFA’s are acetate, butyrate and propionate.
-They support a healthy gut environment and have systemic benefits as well.
 Butyrate typically attracts the most attention due its extensive benefits on gut health.
 It can stimulate our gut cells helping to promote regular bowel movements thus reducing the risk of constipation.
-Plus, butyrate supports a healthy gut lining ensuring proper digestion and absorption of nutrients.
+Additionally, butyrate supports a healthy gut lining ensuring proper digestion and absorption of nutrients.
+By ensuring that we provide our ‘friendly bacteria’ colonies with prebiotics to use as their fuel source, they are in return able to support our health through the provision of these beneficial SCFA’s.

 If you enjoyed reading about this subject, then take a look at these related articles: